Cl4ssicMan/GrowSoft-Luascript-Docs/README.md

 player:setNextDialogBorderRGBA(255, 255, 255, 255) -- Change color of the dialog's border
 player:resetDialogColor() -- Resets the dialog's color IMPORTANT!
-IF USING THE ABOVE TWO FUNCTIONS, USE THIS AFTER! player:getSubscription(subscription) -- Returns the player's specified subscription status.
+IF USING THE ABOVE TWO FUNCTIONS, USE THIS AFTER! player:getSubscription(subscription) -- Returns the player's specified subscription status. player:getHomeWorldID() - -Returns Player's Home World ID player:getOnlineStatus() -- Returns The Online Status player:getGuildID() -- Returns the Guild ID player:getTransformProfileButtons() - Returns Player's TransformProfile Buttons player:getDiscordID() -- Returns the Player's Discord ID player:getAccountCreationDateStr() -- Returns the Account Creation Date player:getClassicProfileContent(cat, flags) -- Returns the ClassicProfile Content player:onTradeScanUI() -- Returns Player's Trade Scans player:onGrow4GoodUI() -- Returns the Grow4Good UI player:onGuildNotebookUI() -- Returns The GuildNotebook UI
+Extras:
+player:onGrowmojiUI()
+player:onGrowpassUI()
+player:onNotebookUI()
+player:onBillboardUI()
+player:onPersonalizeWrenchUI()
+player:onOnlineStatusUI()
+player:onFavItemsUI()
+player:onCoinsBankUI()
+player:onUnlinkDiscordUI()
+player:onLinkDiscordUI()
-PlayerStats.ConsumablesUsed -- Returns the player's consumables used. getAutofarm() -- Returns the player's autofarm. setSlots(slotAmount) -- Sets the player's slots.
+player:onClothesUI(player) -- player is the Target player (whos content will be shown) (not required) player:onAchievementsUI(player) -- player is the Target player (whos content will be shown) (not required) player:onTitlesUI(player) -- player is the Target player (whos content will be shown) (not required) player:onWrenchIconsUI(player) -- player is the Target player (whos content will be shown) (not required) player:onNameIconsUI(player) -- player is the Target player (whos content will be shown) (not required) player:onVouchersUI() player:onMentorshipUI() player:onBackpackUI(player) -- player is the Target player (whos content will be shown) (not required) PlayerStats.ConsumablesUsed -- Returns the player's consumables used. getAutofarm() -- Returns the player's autofarm. setSlots(slotAmount) -- Sets the player's slots.